-The Trustees have assessed the major risks to which the Fund is exposed, and are satisfied that systems are in place to mitigate exposure to the major risks.
+The trustees have assessed the major risks to which the Fund is exposed, and are satisfied that systems are in place to mitigate exposure to the major risks.

-The Trustees have a duty to identify and review the risks to which the Fund is exposed and to ensure appropriate controls are in place to provide reasonable assurance against fraud and error.
+The trustees have a duty to identify and review the risks to which the Fund is exposed and to ensure appropriate controls are in place to provide reasonable assurance against fraud and error.

 The Fund has been established with care to ensure access to the requisite legal, financial and charitable expertise with a particular focus on fundraising and grant making.
-The Trustees confirm that they have identified the major risks to which the Fund is exposed and that the systems are in place or being developed to manage those risks.
+The trustees confirm that they have identified the major risks to which the Fund is exposed and that the systems are in place or being developed to manage those risks.

-The Management Team has worked with the Trustees and will continue to do so in order to identify and monitor risks to the Fund, including:
+The management team has worked with the trustees and will continue to do so in order to identify and monitor risks to the Fund, including:

-- Banking and overseas payments

-- Currency fluctuations

-- Staff, donor, Trustee and grantee activities

-- Reputational damage to the Order of Malta impacting the Fund's fundraising and grant giving activities
+- Banking and overseas payments - Currency fluctuations - Staff, donor, trustee and grantee activities - Reputational damage to the Order of Malta impacting the Fund's fundraising and grant giving activities - Fraud - Conflicts of interest - Over-reliance on the voluntary Member in Charge - The effect of COVID-19 on fundraising and grantee activities

-- Fraud

-- Conflicts of interest

-- Reliance in the voluntary Member in Charge

-- The effect of COVID-19 on fundraising and grantee activities